 We run a lot of websites, on lots of different host company servers.
-I prefer clients run the site I build on my own local setup, but often for their own reasons, they like to stick with their own provider.
-They have a ‘relationship’ or got a ‘great deal’.
+I prefer clients run the site I build on my own local setup or host recommended host, but often for their own reasons, they like to stick with their own provider.
+They have a ‘relationship’ or more commonly ‘got a great deal’.

-But inevitably, most of these cheap systems are too slow for large, content-heavy sites.
+But inevitably, most of these cheap shared hosting plans are way too slow for large, content-heavy sites.
 And when it comes to online, slow means it’s annoying to site visitors AND to Google, who typically provide at least half your site traffic.

 The clearest example of the trouble you can get into was a new client site we moved last week.
 Complaining of a very slow WordPress site of 500+ pages, could I help?
 Certainly, but you’ll need to move off your cheap shared host provider (Openhost in this case), onto something better.
 I did note he’d already done all the right things with the site, including trying caching plugins.
 But little helped.